-Hexblood (4) – The stats are what you want them to be, the free casting of Hex can save you a valuable spell slot, and the Eerie Token feature adds some useful out of combat utility.
-The flavour of this race choice is very strong for Warlocks as well.
+Hexblood (4) – The stats are what you want them to be, the free casting of Hex can save you a valuable spell slot, and the Eerie Token feature adds some useful out-of-combat utility.
+The flavor of this race choice is very strong for Warlocks as well.

 Hobgoblin (1) – There’s Con for you here but that’s about it: you already have light armor proficiency and have no use for an Int bump.
 Saving Face is potentially valuable, but is very dependent on your party size and positioning, slightly more valuable for a chainlock as the familiar will count as an ally.